Jamboree Questions & Answers

 What is Wigless Wednesday?

 A Jamboree tradition!
 Geremy (a.k.a.
 “Flo”) started this years ago.
-It’s a costume event where everyone gets dressed up (generally in bad drag, but without wigs) and parades down the hill while Flo provides a hilarious (and biting) commentary on the fashion victims.
+It’s a costume event where everyone is invited to get dressed up (generally in bad drag, but without wigs) and parades down the hill while Flo provides a hilarious (and biting) commentary on the fashion victims.
+The people who do not want to dress up are invited to be the audience for the parade.
 The parade ends with a cocktail party before dinner.

 Do I have to dress in drag or costume for the theme nights?